Strategic Brief, Decision-Layer Architecture for Agentic AI

 Fund admins and consultants as multipliers

 Fund administrators (who touch every one of their clients' data flows) and real assets consultancies are high-leverage channel partners.
-A single fund admin relationship can introduce DSP and MDS to their entire client base.
+A single fund admin relationship can introduce CONNECT and CORE to their entire client base.
 Partner enablement requires patience and structure; the economics are compelling at scale.

 Buyer map, who is in the room by product